 Allergies are overreactions of the body to otherwise harmless structures or substances from the environment.

-As a natural anti-oxidant, kefir keeps the skin youthful and glowing.
-It is also known to prevent acne, psoriasis and reduce wrinkles.
-So, having kefir daily will keep you looking young, and this is the reason why lots of kefir users are known to have the so-called “kefir skin“.
+As a natural anti-oxidant, Kefir keeps the skin youthful and glowing.
+It is also known to prevent acne and psoriasis, and reduce wrinkles.
+So, having Kefir daily will keep you looking young, and this is the reason why lots of frequent Kefir users are known to have the so-called “Kefir skin“.

-Kefir is also known to have an immediate smoothing and relieving effect when directly applied to sunburnt skin.
+Kefir is also known to have an immediate soothing and relieving effect when directly applied to sunburnt skin.

 Obesity is often associated with an imbalance of intestinal bacteria and slow metabolism.